rasor/rasor.github.io/content/2019/LinuxPoposInstall.md

 * Press setting on login - choose **Cinnamon**
 * Enter password and login
 * Do the changes described above in bullet `Desktop Cinnamon` - logout and in again in Gnome - you will see the changes - like default Filemanager - has also been changed there.

+## Install from Discover - Used in Cinnamon

+Discover is an app store installed via Cinnamon.

+Nothing so far to install...

 ## Install Browsers